-In accordance with the principles in ISQC 1, our Managing Partner Saken Zhumashev has assumed ultimate responsibility for KPMG in Central Asia system of quality control.
-Details of some of the measures that he and the rest of the Board have taken to ensure that a culture of quality prevails within KPMG in Central Asia are set out in this section.
+In accordance with the principles in ISQC1, our CEO Toshiya Mori has assumed ultimate responsibility for KPMG AZSA's system of quality control including audit response to fraud risk.
+Details of some of the measures that he and the rest of the Board have taken to ensure that a culture of quality prevails within KPMG AZSA are set out in section 2.4.1 (Governance structure).